 What is the current flow in a circuit that consumes 50 W of power and has a supply voltage of 10 V?

 Using the equation, we can calculate the current as follows:

 I (A) = 50 W/10 V = 5 A

-We know that resistance of a circuit can be calculated using the following formula:
+- The resistance of a circuit is calculated using the following formula:

-For example, the current in a circuit having a voltage of 25 V with a resistance of 5 Ω can be calculated as follows:
+What is the current in a circuit having a voltage of 25 V with a resistance of 5 Ω?

 I = 25 V/5 Ω = 5 A

 Ampere meter, commonly known as Ammeter is an electrical instrument used to measure electrical current in Amperes.
-The electrical current on the load is measured with the help of Ampere meter by connecting it in series to the load.
-It has zero resistance and so measured circuit remains unaffected.
+The electrical current on the load is measured with the help of an Ampere meter by connecting it in series to the load.
+It has zero resistance, and so the measured circuit remains unaffected.

 - If it is connected in parallel, it becomes a short circuit path allowing all the current to flow through it which may lead to the burning of the metre due to the high current value.